MicrosoftDocs/windows-insider/wip/feedback-categories.md

 #### DWM (Desktop Window Management)

-Use this for issues with using app windows on your desktop, like them going behind things they shouldn't, their frame, or the close, maximize, and minimize buttons on your app window.
+Use this for issues with using app windows on your desktop, like windows going behind other windows, their frame, mica transparency effects of the window, or the close, maximize, and minimize buttons on your app window.

 #### Lock screen